 Anglers also should note some relatively new closed areas for sport anglers.

 Know Before You Go

 It also pays to consult a map and learn the locations of channels and sand bars, including the huge Desdemona sands off Astoria and Warrenton, which produce potentially dangerous shallow waters during the lower end of each tide cycle, especially for boat drivers that speed across them unaware.

-Timing Your Trip – Consult Your Tide Table
+Best Time to Fish – Consult Your Tide Table

 When the season opens Aug.
 1, many anglers focus their attention closest to Buoy 10, the first legal place to ambush salmon making their way into the estuary.

 Look to your tide table for the first big tide exchanges to push decent numbers of fish past Buoy 10.
 “Most people don’t rush out there at the opener,” Ramsey said.

-However, coho fishing can be good early near the buoy some days, when groups of fish sweep in with the tides, and some big chinook always find their way into the estuary and often are caught around the Astoria-Megler Bridge beginning on day one or shortly thereafter.
+However, coho fishing can be good early near the buoy some days, when groups of fish sweep in with the tides.

+Also, some big Chinook always find their way into the estuary and often are caught around the Astoria-Megler Bridge beginning on day one or shortly thereafter.